House Democrats Demand White House Plan for Virus Testing

 “The most important thing we can do right now, and I really can’t stress this enough is to reserve the limited tests we have for those Ohioans that are the sickest and most at risk.
 We must reserve those for those individuals,” he said.

 During a White House coronavirus task force briefing Thursday, Vice President Mike Pence, who spearheads the group, was unable to offer any specifics on how many more tests will soon be produced or how much faster capacity could increase.
-The hedge by Pence comes after weeks of administration officials like Azar claiming at one time that the administration would have the ability to millions of people.
+The hedge by Pence comes after weeks of administration officials like Azar claiming at one time that the administration would have the ability to test millions of people.

 Instead, Maloney noted, in the first week of March, the million tests promised were closer to tests for 75,000 people.
 In the second week of March, the administration’s 4 million test kit capacity claim crumbled as well.